With over 10,000 zoos estimated worldwide, holding millions of wild animals in captivity, the scale of the zoo industry is huge.

 Despite attempts by some zoos in recent years to provide their animals with more naturalistic environments, the majority still lack sufficient quantity and quality of space for the animals they keep.
 In many countries, the conditions in zoos reflect little or no consideration of the needs of the species or the individual animals.
 These substandard conditions can result from a lack of resources and funds, limited knowledge, negligence by zoo management or staff, lack of appropriate legislation, poor enforcement of legislation, and variation in attitudes to animal welfare.

 A minority of zoos are members of industry associations, which claim to represent leading and high standard zoos across the world.
 However, Born Free is concerned the conditions in a significant number of industry association zoos are far from world-class and animal welfare is a real concern.

 Image: © Aaron Gekoski, Born Free

-Born Free undertakes site visits to zoos and other captive animal facilities around the world.
-It also supports the work of other organisations working to investigate zoos in their individual countries.
+Born Free undertakes site visits to zoos and other captive animal facilities around the world, where possible.

-Every year, Born Free receives hundreds of visitor reports concerning animal welfare in zoos around the world through our Raise the Red Flag portal.
+Every year, Born Free receives hundreds of visitor reports concerning animal welfare in zoos around the world via our Raise the Red Flag initiative.
 This vital information is collated and used to assess and evaluate the issues.
 Where possible, we investigate further and raise concerns with country authorities, as well as encouraging the public to speak out too.